at-ec-projects/appwebsoldeployments/README.md

 Step-6

-We used service type as LoadBalancer but service type LoadBalancer is working fine while creating simple Deployment but while configuring the deployment through terraform script we created the service as NodePort and the Deployment objects but is continuously analysing for the external ip.
+We used service type as LoadBalancer but service type LoadBalancer is working fine while creating simple Deployment but while configuring the deployment through terraform script we created the service as NodePort and the Deployment objects because if we take LoadBalancer as service type it is continuously analysing for the external ip.

 kubectl create -f hello1.yml
 kubectl create -f hello2.yml